abbreviatedman/3c-children/lesson/README.md

 Once you have updated the App.js file to include the Modal component and its functionality, you’re ready to see it in action.

+### Conclusion

+You’re now equipped with a comprehensive understanding of how to use props.children to create flexible and reusable components in React.
+Test and experiment more, and feel free to ask if you need further assistance!